Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation for Public Policy Alternatives.

 She attended Harrisburg Area Community College and received her associate degree in accounting while working in the college public relations office before joining the Foundation.
 Amy is an entrepreneur and animal lover, and the two often overlap.

-Amy lives in Williamstown with her husband Earl and their daughter Lizzie.
+Amy lives in the Harrisburg area with her husband and their daughter.

 Katrina Anderson is Senior Policy Analyst & Director of Government Affairs for the Commonwealth Foundation for Public Policy Alternatives.